 Do good work.

-Own your errors and your mistakes.
+Own your errors, your mistakes and your bad judgements.

 Stay ethical, speak up and maintain your integrity.